-Chief Special Master Corcoran Filed: February 25, 2020 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Robert D. Trzynka, Hovland, Rasmus, Brendtro & Trzynka, Prof. LLC, Sioux Falls, SD, for petitioner.
-Julia Marter Collison, U.S. Department of Justice, Washington, DC, for respondent.
-RULING ON ENTITLEMENT On October 18, 2018, Deborah Ann Dunatov filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccination received on October 26, 2016.
+Chief Special Master Corcoran Filed: December 8, 2020 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Leah VaSahnja Durant, Law Offices of Leah V. Durant, PLLC, Washington, DC, for petitioner.
+Lynn Christina Schlie, U.S. Department of Justice, Washington, DC, for respondent.
+RULING ON ENTITLEMENT On August 14, 2019, Emily Bailey filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq. (the "Vaccine Act").
+Petitioner alleges that she suffered a shoulder injury related to vaccine administration (SIRVA) as a result of an influenza vaccination on October 15, 2018.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.
-On February 24, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+On December 8, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent agrees that "petitioner has satisfied the criteria set forth in the &lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
+Specifically, it is Respondent's position that Petitioner has satisfied the criteria set forth &lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 This means the ruling will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), Petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access. &lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).
-Vaccine Injury Table (Table) and the Qualifications and Aids to Interpretation (QAI)."
-Id. at 4.
-Respondent further agrees that Petitioner had no history of pain, inflammation, or dysfunction in the affected shoulder, her pain and reduced range of motion occurred within 48 hours of receipt of an intramuscular vaccination, her symptoms were limited to the shoulder where the vaccination was administered, and no other condition or abnormality was identified to explain her symptoms.
+Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012). in the Vaccine Injury Table and the Qualifications and Aids to Interpretation.
+Id. at 6.
+Respondent agrees that Petitioner had no relevant history of pain, inflammation, or dysfunction in her left shoulder; Petitioner's pain and reduced range of motion occurred within 48 hours of receipt of an intramuscular vaccination; Petitioner's symptoms were limited to the shoulder in which the vaccine was administered; and there is no other condition or abnormality identified to explain her symptoms.
 Id.
 In view of Respondent's position and the evidence of record, I find that Petitioner is entitled to compensation.
 IT IS SO ORDERED.